How To Beat a Possession of Stolen Property Charge

 • Receiving or concealing stolen property

 While receiving or concealing stolen property falls under Texas’s theft statute, it’s still vital to know what this specific offense entails.
-To secure conviction, authorities must prove you knowingly or recklessly failed to take steps to verify the property in question wasn’t stolen.
+To secure a conviction, authorities must prove you knowingly or recklessly failed to take steps to verify the property in question wasn’t stolen.
 Specifically, the law presumes you knew someone stole the property if you paid more than $25 for it and did any of the following actions:

 • Failed to record the name, address, and physical description or identification number (i.e., driver’s license number) of the person who sold you the goods;